-In Q4 2021, British Airways (BA) announced plans to create a new low-cost subsidiary to take over its short-haul operation at LGW from summer 2022.
-In a memo to staff, BA announced that its LGW base would need to have a more “competitive operating model” if it is to continue short-haul flights from the airport.
+DALLAS – In Q4 2021, British Airways (BA) announced plans to create a new low-cost subsidiary to take over its short-haul operation at LGW in summer 2022.
+In a memo to staff, BA announced that its LGW base would need a more “competitive operating model” if it is to continue short-haul flights from the airport.

-After a two-year hiatus, the British carrier did just that, with the first service departing for Larnaca on March 29, 2022, at 6:25 am local time.
-However, BA had struggled for many years to make any real profit at the West Sussex facility.
-Various take-overs and franchise agreements had all promised to revolutionize its operation there.
+After a two-year hiatus, the first service departed for Larnaca on March 29, 2022, at 6:25 am local time.
+However, BA has struggled for many years to make any real profit at the West Sussex facility.
+Various takeovers and franchise agreements had all promised to revolutionize its operation there.
 But all failed.

 ‘The World’s Favourite Airline’ can trace its history back at LGW to 1935.
 However, its presence here was always minimal compared to its operation at London Heathrow (LHR).

 This all changed in 1988 when BA purchased rival British Caledonian Airways (BR).
 Formed in 1970 after the merger of British United Airways (BR) and Caledonian Airways (CA), as of 1974, the newly created airline went on to become the largest British independent airline and was often referred to as Britain’s ‘Second Force’ carrier.

 With LGW BR’s main operating hub, the takeover led to BA commencing a major investment in its operation at the newly opened North Terminal.
 It planned to develop the facility into its second London hub.
 The first flight from here departed on March 22, 1988, bound for Naples.